linagee/learn-ethereum/README.md

 learn-ethereum
 ==============

-Just a few learning resources for Ethereum / CLL.
+Just a few images to help understand the Ethereum CLL code examples.
 Open the SVG in Inkscape if you'd like to edit.

 Helpful resources: